esmo/static-website-generator/README.md

 `npm install`

-3. Create or adjust the input and output directories to your needs.
+3. Adjust the input and output directories to your needs.

-- Either create a directory named 'src' in your project folder and put your source files into it.
-The generated files will be output to the 'html' folder, which will be created if not present.
-- Or rename the file `.env-dist` to `.env` and adjust the SWG_INPUT_DIRECTORY and SWG_OUTPUT_DIRECTORY environment variables to your needs.
+Rename the file `.env-dist` to `.env` and adjust the SWG_INPUT_DIRECTORY and SWG_OUTPUT_DIRECTORY environment variables to your needs.

 4. Run the script